chatid/chatid-mdwiki/chatbar/implementation.md

 }]);
 ```

-And then add an HTML container with an id of `chatid-cta`:
+And then add an HTML container with an ID of `chatid-cta`:

 ```
 <div id='chatid-cta'></div>